sirius-ms/sirius-docs.github.io/docs/_pages/quick-start.md

 │   ...
 ```

 Within these classes you can find data and results.
-Results such as structures are long list and thus also come with a 'paged'-endpoint (`/page`).
+Results such as structures are long lists and therefore also come with a 'paged'-endpoint (`/page`).
-With this hierarchy in mind you can for example
+With this hierarchy in mind, you can for example:
 * select all formula candidates of a feature: `/api/projects/{projectId}/aligned-features/{alignedFeatureId}/formulas`
 * select all (database) structure candidates of a feature: `/api/projects/{projectId}/aligned-features/{alignedFeatureId}/db-structures`
 * select all (de novo) structure candidates of a specific molecular formula candidate of a feature: `/api/projects/{projectId}/aligned-features/{alignedFeatureId}/formulas/{formulaId}/denovo-structures`